 Does the title of this blog intrigue you?
-Are you eagerly awaiting the happy little secret to having fun while packing up those Christmas decorations?
+Are you eagerly awaiting the happy little secret to having fun while packing up those Christmas decorations and placing them into seasonal self storage?
 Sorry…I lied.
 There is nothing that makes this job fun unless you can gather about 50 friends who love you and want to help.
 The chances of that happening are about the same as your Christmas mess becoming a Netflix episode of “Tidying Up With Marie Kondo.”

 Nobody enjoys this task.
 It’s tedious and lonely because no one wants to help.
 If you do coerce family members into helping, they suddenly remember a previous engagement or a contagious disease (Covid is perfect for this).
 Get used to it; it’s not going to change.
 Ask Alexa to play “the happiest songs for dismantling Christmas decor,” and get to it.